Misconceptions About Common Law Marriage

 Sort of.
 A person who has a marriage by common law has the same legal rights as a person who was married in a religious ceremony or in front of a judge or magistrate.
 The problem is it can be hard to prove whether a common law marriage exists.
 A marriage certificate is issued by the State of Iowa when a person has a "regular" marriage.
 This certificate proves a person is married.
 There is no similar document that exists for common law marriage.

 A Court can decide if a common law marriage exists.
-This happens most often if a person files for a divorce claiming he or she has a common law marriage.
+This happens most often if a person files for a divorce claiming they have a common law marriage.
 The Court will then decide if there is a common law marriage.
 The Court cannot divorce a couple unless there was a marriage.
 The person asking the Court to divorce them based on a common law marriage has to prove to the Court there was a common law marriage, and this can be difficult.

 If we have a common law marriage, can I get a common law divorce?